denmedius/pyaudisam/docs/how-it-works/how-it-works-en.md

 At the bottom of the main page of the HTML report, there are also traceability tables listing the various parameters and conditions of the analyses.

-A report in **Excel format** can also be generated: it does not contain any graphs, but presents in tabular form (see [example](https://github.com/denmedius/pyaudisam/tree/main/docs/how-it-works/optanlys/ACDC2019-Nat-optanalyses-report.xlsx)):
+A report in **Excel format** can also be generated: it does not contain any graphs, but presents in tabular form:
 * for each of the filtering and sorting schemes implemented (not just 1 as in the HTML report), a dedicated sheet giving, grouped by sample and sorted in descending order of the combined quality criterion chosen, the main results (configurable columns) of the N best analyses (Qual Bal 3 for example),
 * the detailed results of each analysis performed (not only the N best per sample), in totality of what MCDS produces (except graphs and textual reports),
 * a summary of the results (customisable columns) of each pre-analysis performed, in the form of a simple extract (customisable) from the columns of the details table.

+As an example, here's the [Excel report](https://sylbor63.pagesperso-orange.fr/ds/pyaudisam/docs/how-it-works/optanlys/ACDC2019-Nat-optanalyses-report.xlsx) ([this file in GitHub repo](./optanlys/ACDC2019-Nat-optanalyses-report.xlsx) corresponding to the 3-analysis extract given as an example above for the HTML report.

-Translated with  [DeepL](www.DeepL.com/Translator) (free version).
+Note: Translated with the help of [DeepL](www.DeepL.com/Translator) (free version).